(Formerly Passive Solar Pioneer Award)

 Self-Nominations and/or incomplete submissions will not be accepted.

-Nominating Process: Nominations for each candidate shall be submitted electronically on the Nominating Form provided below.
+Nominating Process: Nominations for each candidate shall be submitted electronically on the Nominating Form.
 The nomination must be submitted by a current ASES member.

 2020 Bruce T. Haglund